 We hear a lot about insulin resistance, but what is leptin resistance?
 Just as cells can become resistant to the effects of insulin, they can also stop responding to leptin, a hormone associated with satiety and hunger.
 Interestingly, leptin resistance can be caused by insulin resistance.
-In this post, I’ll be discussing facts about leptin resistance, how it correlates with weight gain, inflammation, osteoporosis, fatty liver, diabetes, cardiovascular disease, and potentially cancer because of its effect on the immune function.
+In this post, I’ll be discussing facts about leptin resistance, how it correlates to weight gain, inflammation, osteoporosis, fatty liver, diabetes, cardiovascular disease, and potentially cancer because of its impact on immune function.

 When Leptin Levels Aren’t Balanced

 Just as chronically high levels of insulin cause insulin resistance, high levels of leptin, along with reduced sensitivity to the hormone in the brain, cause leptin resistance.
 Leptin resistance is one of the fundamental causes of weight gain and obesity.
 When leptin levels are balanced, the body responds appropriately to signals of hunger and feelings of fullness because the brain gets the message that it time to stop eating.

 Here’s a scenario of how it should work: you eat a meal, fat cells release leptin, you get the signal that you’ve had enough to eat, and you stop eating.
 This is normal.
 This process goes south when you become resistant to the effects of leptin.
 Instead of getting the signal that you’re full, you keep eating because your body thinks it’s starving, a result of faulty leptin signaling.

 Leptin is a hormone and hormones are extremely powerful.
 This is one mechanism in which weight gain can eventually progress to obesity.
 Leptin works in conjunction with ghrelin, the hunger hormone, to regulate energy balance in the body.